jordankzf/npns-scalperman/README.md

 3. Ctrl+C crash recovery doesn't exit gracefully. ❌
 4. buy() missing 1 required positional argument: 'self' ✅ Fixed
 5. current_purchase_size will double endlessly if quote asset runs out. ✅

+## To think about
+1. Aim for higher profit when there are more open positions?

 ## Resources